 CONCLUSION – IS THE ALESIS RECITAL 88-KEY DIGITAL PIANO A GOOD BUY?

-The Alesis 88-Key Digital Piano is a wonderful instrument for those who are learning how to play the piano.
-It is also suitable for more advanced pianists who want a quality digital piano for practice or casual play.
+The Alesis 88-Key Digital Piano is a wonderful instrument for beginners.
+It is also suitable for more advanced pianists who want a basic budget digital piano for practice or casual play.